Adva-Software-Group/FLOW-Webtools/CONTRIBUTING.md

 - Ask permission or advice from me, Advait-Nair, if you are unsure about whether to do something
 - Have fun!

+# Getting Access
+Ask me for access if you are interested in contributing to this project.

 ## Contributions are welcome

 You can contribute through forking and developing on branches other than main.
 You can ask me to merge your brach later by opening a **pull request**.